sujavarghese/LaravelProjectDemo/README.md

 ##Boundary Design Exchange
 This is a sample application for Boundary Design Exchange built on Laravel PHP, MySQL and Bootstrap.

-Tool accepts a CSV file as input and validates it.
-Once input file pass validation, it gets stored into the MySQL database.
-One can view the uploaded data and associated details.
+###What's done,
+* User Authentication
+* Boundary Loader
+    - CSV upload, validate and load into MySQL Database
+    - Boundary details tab view

 ###In Scope